Humpheh/PiPark/server/README.md

 To add a new car park, click on the 'Park Management' button in the navigation bar.
 This page will display the current registered on the database.
 To add a new car park, complete the form at the bottom of the page.
 Car parks may also be edited or deleted using the buttons to the right.

 **NOTE:** The ID on the left in the rows is the *unique* identifier for that car park.
 This number will be needed when registering the pi's on the database during setup.

+### API
+There is a basic API JSON interface built into the website.
+This can be accessed at ```/api.php``` in the server root.
+It gives some basic information about the car parks in a JSON format.
+This could then be used for future applications, such as possibly having sat nav's communicating with this data.